JGalego/awesome-safety-critical-ai/README.md

 | **AI for Compliance Monitoring**             | Uses NLP to parse documents and logs for regulatory breaches, supporting audits and governance.          | Financial Systems                | [Digital Adoption](https://www.digital-adoption.com/ai-in-finance-examples/), [LeewayHertz](https://www.leewayhertz.com/ai-in-fraud-detection/) |
 | **AI in Wildfire Early Detection**           | Processes satellite and sensor data to detect hotspots and alert emergency services.                     | Environmental Safety             | [NASA FireSense](https://cce.nasa.gov/firesense/), [PreventionWeb](https://www.preventionweb.net/news/nasa-wildfire-digital-twin-pioneers-new-ai-models-and-streaming-data-techniques-forecasting) |

+This isn't a thought experiment anymore - we're already far beyond the realm of hypotheticals.

+The challenge now is to create systems that we can trust, that can withstand disruption, and reflect core human values.

-However, while its ability to learn patterns and make data-driven decisions is unmatched in some domains, its adoption in high-stakes environments must be tempered with caution, transparency, and a sharp understanding of its limitations.
+While its ability to learn patterns and make data-driven decisions is unmatched in some domains, the adoption of AI in high-stakes environments must be tempered with caution, transparency, and a sharp understanding of its limitations.

-Here are some of the most important...
+Let's briefly recap some of the most important...

 #### AI can and will make mistakes